Follow

 How to Stop Sharing Files

-If you find a file you no longer want to share, you can cut off access in just a few clicks.
+If you find a file you no longer want to share, you can stop access in a few clicks.
 You do not need admin privileges for these web-based steps.

 1. Navigate to your Microsoft OneDrive portal and select Shared, then Shared by you.